dnews

 and hear Delirious? back-to-back with U2.

-J: He’s always teaching us, and we’re always learning.
-That’s reflected on
+J: Hes always teaching us, and were always learning.
+Thats

 Mezzamorphis, which is basically about change.
-We’re always longing to love
+Were always longing to

 God more, and to be better musicians, better people and better husbands.